ariesslin/switch_gcp_env/README.md

 [net]
 git-fetch-with-cli = true
 ```
-For more information on this configuration, see [Cargo's documentation](https://docs.rs/cargo/0.59.0/cargo/) and the [Shipyard guide on `git-fetch-with-cli`](https://docs.shipyard.rs/configuration/git-fetch-with-cli.html).
+For more information on this configuration, see this [Shipyard guide on `git-fetch-with-cli`](https://docs.shipyard.rs/configuration/git-fetch-with-cli.html).

 ## Reference
 - For insights into deploying Rust applications across platforms using GitHub Actions, see: [Deploy Rust cross-platform with GitHub Actions](https://dzfrias.dev/blog/deploy-rust-cross-platform-github-actions/).